Here’s what to expect on A-level results day

 Alistair’s top tips ahead of results day

-If you’re having second thoughts about your choice, you’re not tied to it.
+If you’re having second thoughts about your choice, you’re not locked in to it.
 You can still change your mind about your course or university.
-Even if you get the grades for your first choice, you can look for an alternative place through Clearing to make sure you have picked the right one for you.
+Even if you get the grades for your first choice, you can look for an alternative place through Clearing to make sure you’ve picked the right one for you.

 2. Have a back-up plan (or two)

-Even if you’re feeling confident, it’s a good idea to have a back-up plan, just in case things don’t go as you expect, or if they go even better than you hoped!
-Then on the day, if you’re feeling overwhelmed, you’re ready with a list of universities and courses, with their phone numbers.
-Consider discussing and sharing it with someone you trust; a friend or parent, so they’re able to support you on the day and remind you of the considerations that might get forgotten in the heat of the moment.
+Even if you’re feeling confident with your choice and about your results, it’s a good idea to have a back-up plan, just in case things don’t go as you expect, or if they go even better than you hoped!
+Then on the day, if you’re feeling overwhelmed, you’re ready with a list of universities, courses, and phone numbers.
+I’d recommend you share it with someone you trust; a friend or parent, so they’re able to support you on the day and remind you of things that might otherwise get forgotten in the excitement of results day.

 About our sponsor